mario-pinderi/goscheduler/README.md

-# goscheduler
+# goScheduler

-go Scheduler is a Golang package for scheduling tasks.
+goScheduler is a Golang package for scheduling tasks.
 This tasks can be run once in a selected time or repeatedly.
 All tasks will be run concurrently.

     package main